 The 25-foot power cord helps users clean whole rooms from one outlet and, when cleanup is over, it seamlessly retracts back into the vacuum's stand.
 An assortment of tools comes with the vacuum itself, including a pet turbo tool, dust brush, and crevice tool.
 The cleaning hose extends up to 12 feet to clean high-up areas or under furniture.
 Whether you're dealing with a fully carpeted second floor or a heavily trafficked area rug, you can rest assured that this Hoover will thoroughly clean it.

 Weight: 16.1 pounds | Bin Volume: Not listed | Cord Length: 25 feet | Included Accessories: Pet tool, dusting brush tool, crevice tool

 Best for Hardwood: Bissell Hard Floor Expert Canister Vacuum

 Felt treads on wheels

 Limited dirt tank capacity

-The Bissell’s Hard Floor Expert vacuum is easy to carry around and does a great job of cleaning hardwood floors without marking them up.
+Bissell’s Hard Floor Expert vacuum is easy to carry around and does a great job of cleaning hardwood floors without marking them up, too.
 The telescoping wand also makes it easy to clean upholstery, shelves, and other above-floor areas.

-The BISSELL PowerForce Helix Bagless Upright Vacuum (view at Walmart) should be your first choice if you’re looking for a reliable upright vacuum.
-Thanks to its consistent suction and high-capacity tank, it can clean all areas of your home efficiently and without hassle.
+Our top pick for a vacuum you can purchase at Walmart is the BLACK+DECKER Dustbuster Handheld Vacuum (view at Walmart) that's lightweight and can clean messes on a variety of surfaces in your home, including upholstery.
 The Eureka Lightweight Mighty Mite Canister Vacuum (view at Walmart) is another great option if you’d rather clean your home with a canister model.
 This little machine is compact but powerful, with a wide variety of attachments and lightweight design that makes whole-house cleanups easy.